Energetic Electrons Accelerated and Trapped in a Magnetic Bottle above a Solar Flare Arcade: Discussion and Conclusion

 \section{Discussion and Conclusion}

-We have demonstrated that our model, which includes both MHD and particle processes in a realistic flare geometry, can reproduce emission signatures that are well-matched to multi-wavelength observations.
+We have demonstrated that our model, which includes both MHD and particle processes in a realistic flare geometry, can reproduce emission signatures that are well matched to multiwavelength observations.
 In the model, the energetic electrons are found to be primarily accelerated in the magnetic bottle region by the converging flows and facilitated by the fast-mode termination shock via the Fermi mechanism.
 The accelerated electrons are further trapped there due to pitch-angle scattering by turbulence.
-This is the first time when synthetic observables in both the thermal and nonthermal regimes are generated from a self-consistent, macroscopic numerical model to compare with microwave, EUV, and X-ray imaging and spectroscopy observations.
+This is the first time that synthetic observables in both the thermal and nonthermal regimes have been generated from a self-consistent, macroscopic numerical model to compare with microwave, EUV, and X-ray imaging and spectroscopy observations.
 Such a remarkable agreement between the modeled and observed emissions suggests that this model of electron acceleration and transport is a viable approach during this period of interest.

-\edit1{The presence of the magnetic bottle structure in the above-the-looptop region of this event is well supported by its lower magnetic field strength derived from the microwave imaging spectroscopy data (Figure~\ref{fig:microwave_spec}), as well as the observed abrupt change in the morphology and speed of the EUV plasma downflows (Figure~\ref{fig:downflow}).
+The presence of the magnetic bottle structure in the ALT region of this event is well supported by its lower magnetic field strength derived from the microwave imaging spectroscopy data (Figure~\ref{fig:microwave_spec}), as well as the observed abrupt change in the morphology and speed of the EUV plasma downflows (Figure~\ref{fig:downflow}).
 Direct evidence for fast-mode termination shocks is more elusive due to various challenges in identifying them observationally (see, e.g., discussions in \citealt{Chen2019}).
 However, recently, new and convincing evidence for their existence started to emerge.
-For this particular event, by using EUV imaging spectroscopy data recorded by Hinode/EIS, \citet{French2024} reported a sharp gradient in the Doppler velocity of hot ($\sim$18 MK) EUV downflows in the above-the-looptop region.
+For this particular event, by using EUV imaging spectroscopy data recorded by Hinode/EIS, \citet{French2024} reported a sharp gradient in the Doppler velocity of hot ($\sim$18 MK) EUV downflows in the ALT region.
 The location and characteristics of the sharp velocity gradient agree very well with an MHD model that features a fast-mode termination shock at the same location.
-In addition, \citet{Cai2019} argued that the hot ``supra-arcade fan'' structure, observed by SDO/AIA, Hinode/EIS, and the Interface Region Imaging Spectrograph (IRIS), was possibly caused by a termination shock, albeit that the reported structure is not located above the main flaring arcade, but a loop system south of that.}
+In addition, \citet{Cai2019} argued that the hot ``supra-arcade fan'' structure observed by SDO/AIA, Hinode/EIS, and the Interface Region Imaging Spectrograph was possibly caused by a termination shock, albeit the reported structure is not located above the main flaring arcade but in a loop system south of that.